danielharrell/SumLect2015/Lost_Idea_LA.md

 3. The ability to imagine sympathetically the predicament of another person.

-And as suggested by Nussbaum's reference to Socrates, the sense in which a truly liberal education opens minds rather than closes them has particular appeal at St. John's, where it would now sound antiquated to claim that the liberal arts put us in possession of the truth, as Scott Buchanan did in the first catalog of the New Program.[^Buchanan] What we say instead is self-consciously Socratic.
-Thus Chris Nelson will say that "liberal education is the best and quickest way to become comfortable not knowing."[^Nelson_comfort] Or as the same St. John's graduate I quoted earlier puts it:
+And as suggested by Nussbaum's reference to Socrates, the sense in which a truly liberal education opens minds rather than closes them has particular appeal at St. John's, where it would now sound antiquated to claim, as Scott Buchanan did in the first catalog of the New Program, that the liberal arts put us in possession of the truth.[^Buchanan] What we say instead is self-consciously Socratic.
+Thus President Nelson will say that "liberal education is the best and quickest way to become comfortable not knowing."[^Nelson_comfort] Or that "learning is grounded in recognition and acceptance of one’s own ignorance."[^Nelson_ignorance] Or as the same St. John's graduate I quoted earlier puts it:

 > I have learned that great questions lead to more and more questions, not necessarily to answers, and I have learned